FCS 111. Interior Design Matters (3)

 FCS 423.
 Analysis of Family Economic Issues (3)

 Prerequisite: FCS 323.
 A study of family financial management as affected by the economic, political and social environments.
-Analysis of public policy as it relates to retirement, health care, housing and poverty.
+Analysis of public policy as it relates to retirement, healthcare, housing and poverty.
+Available for graduate credit.

 FCS 424.
 Resource Management for the Elderly (3)